Also known as: side lunge, side lunges, side step lunge, lateral step lunge, side split squat

 Frequently Asked Questions

-Common mistakes include letting the knee collapse inward, hinging at the hips instead of sitting down, lifting the planted foot, and turning toes outward.
-These increase knee stress and reduce effectiveness; focus on knee tracking and a neutral spine.
+Common mistakes include letting the knee collapse inward, turning the toes outward, hinging at the hips instead of sitting back, lifting the heel, and rushing the movement.
+Maintain knee tracking over toes, feet flat, neutral spine and controlled tempo to reduce injury risk.

-How can I progress or modify the lateral lunge?
+How can I progress or modify lateral lunges?